Wavelet-Harmonic Integration Methods: Demonstrations for Direct Detection

-After finding the coefficients for all $n < 96$ and all even $\ell \leq 36$, Figure~\ref{fig:accuracy} shows the inverse wavelet-harmonic transform calculated from only the $N = 100, 300, 1000$ largest $n\ell m$ coefficients.
-With $N=100$, the maxima at $q_z = \pm 4.15\, \text{keV}$ are reproduced with the correct magnitude, but the $q \approx 0$ region and the secondary peaks are poorly resolved.
-At $N=300$, all of the secondary features away from the origin are resolved distinctly, but the innermost peaks retain a spurious conical shape.
-By $N=1000$ the accuracy is quite good.
-Each of the secondary peaks has the correct shape, and even the faint tertiary fringes at $q_y \approx \pm 8 \, \text{keV}$ ($q_x=0$) can be seen.
-The image is not perfect: the off-axis fringes still bear the spherical imprint of the discrete wavelets, especially in the left column, and the $q_x \approx \pm 15\, \text{keV}$ ($q_y = 0$) fringes do not appear.
-However, the important features are reproduced well enough that the wavelet extrapolation method of Section~\ref{sec:extrapolation} would accurately smoothen the inner region.
+After finding the coefficients for all $n < 2^{10}$ and all even $\ell \leq 36$, Figure~\ref{fig:accuracy} shows the inverse wavelet-harmonic transform calculated from only the $N = 100, 300, 1000$ largest $n\ell m$ coefficients, plotted here on the $q_z = 0$ plane.
+With $N=100$, the maxima at $q_x = \pm 8.73\, \text{keV}$, $q_y = \pm 3.25\, \text{keV}$ are reproduced with the correct magnitude, but the $q \approx 0$ region and the peaks themselves are poorly resolved.
+At $N=300$, all of the secondary features away from the origin are resolved distinctly, but the small-$q$ region retains a spurious conical shape.
+By $N=1000$ the accuracy is much improved.
+Each peak has the correct shape, even on the margins.